D'Angelo: 1991–1995: Brown Sugar

-1996–2000: Sabbatical period and Voodoo
+1996–2000: Reduced activity and Voodoo

-Following the success of his debut album Brown Sugar (1995), D'Angelo went into a four and a half-year absence from the music scene and releasing solo work.
-After spending two years on tour promoting Brown Sugar, D'Angelo found himself stuck with writer's block.
-On the setback, D'Angelo later stated "The thing about writer's block is that you want to write so fucking bad, [but] the songs don't come out that way.
+After the success of his debut album Brown Sugar in 1995, D'Angelo became less active in the music scene and released limited solo work.
+After touring for two years to promote the album Brown Sugar, D'Angelo suffered from writer's block.
+Of the setback, D'Angelo later stated "The thing about writer's block is that you want to write so fucking bad, [but] the songs don't come out that way.
 They come from life.
 So you've got to live to write."
-During his sabbatical period, he generally released cover versions and remakes, including a cover-collaboration with Erykah Badu of the Marvin Gaye and Tammi Terrell duet song "Your Precious Love" for the soundtrack to High School High (1996).
-D'Angelo also covered Prince's "She's Always in My Hair" for the Scream 2 soundtrack (1997), as well as the Ohio Players' "Heaven Must Be Like This" for the Down in the Delta soundtrack (1998).
-He also appeared on a duet, "Nothing Even Matters", with Lauryn Hill for her debut solo album The Miseducation of Lauryn Hill (1998).
+During this period, he generally released cover versions and remakes, such as a cover of the Marvin Gaye and Tammi Terrell duet song "Your Precious Love" with Erykah Badu for the soundtrack to High School High (1996).
+D'Angelo contributed the original song "I Found My Smile Again" to the Space Jam soundtrack (1996).
+He covered Prince's "She's Always in My Hair" for the Scream 2 soundtrack (1997), as well as the Ohio Players' "Heaven Must Be Like This" for the Down in the Delta soundtrack (1998).
+D'Angelo also appeared on a duet, "Nothing Even Matters", with Lauryn Hill for her debut solo album The Miseducation of Lauryn Hill (1998).

-The much-delayed follow-up to Brown Sugar, Voodoo, was released in 2000 on Virgin Records after the EMI Records Group was absorbed by the former label.
-Voodoo received rave reviews from contemporary music critics. who dubbed it a "masterpiece" and D'Angelo's greatest work.
-The album debuted at number one on the US Billboard 200 chart, selling 320,000 copies in its first week.
-It entered the Billboard 200 on February 12, 2000, and remained on the chart for 33 consecutive weeks.
+The much-delayed follow-up to Brown Sugar, Voodoo, was released in 2000 on Virgin Records after EMI Records Group was absorbed by the label.
+Voodoo received rave reviews from music critics, who dubbed it a "masterpiece" and D'Angelo's greatest work.
+The album debuted at number 1 on the US Billboard 200 chart, selling 320,000 copies in its first week.
+It entered the Billboard 200 on February 12, 2000, and remained on the chart for thirty-three consecutive weeks.
 As of 2005, the album has sold over 1.7 million copies in the US, according to Nielsen SoundScan.
 In 2001, Voodoo won a Grammy Award for Best R&B Album at the 43rd Grammy Awards which was awarded to D'Angelo and recording engineer Russell Elevado.
-The album was executive produced by then manager and creative collaborator, Dominique Trenier.
+The album was executive-produced by then-manager and creative collaborator, Dominique Trenier.